signet-framework/case-study/pages/case-study/design-decisions/contract-generation.md

 At their core, consumer contracts and provider specifications are JSON or YAML files that adhere to a specific schema, which allows them to be written using a text editor.
 However, relying on this manual approach introduces the risk of misalignment between the actual service and its corresponding document.

-While we addressed the problem of misalignment for the provider side through [provider verification](https://signet-framework.dev/case-study/design_decisions/provider_verification), we now needed to tackle the same challenge for the consumer side.
+While we addressed the problem of misalignment for the provider side through [provider verification](https://signet-framework.dev/case-study/design-decisions/provider-verification), we now needed to tackle the same challenge for the consumer side.

 ## Replicate the Provider Approach

 One option we considered is to replicate the approach used for the provider side.
 Essentially, we would shift the responsibility of writing the contract onto the developer and offer *consumer* verification as a Signet feature.
-However, we quickly realized that there is little practical benefit to writing a Pact file by hand.
+However, we quickly realized that while there are benefits to writing OpenAPI specifications by hand, there is little practical benefit to writing a Pact file by hand.

-In contrast, for OpenAPI Specifications, designing and writing the specification by hand allows for collaboration, a key component of spec-driven development.
+For OpenAPI Specifications, designing and writing the specification manually allows for collaboration, which is a key component of [spec-driven development](https://signet-framework.dev/case-study/contract_testing#spec-driven).
+However, consumer contracts do not enjoy the same benefits from collaboration since they are created after implementation.
+Additionally, consumer contracts are more inconvenient to write, as there exists tooling to support writing OpenAPI specifications, but no such tooling exists for writing Pact files.[^1]
-As collaboration does not have the same benefits for consumer contracts, we decided that automating the consumer contract generation is more productive for the developer.
+Therefore, we decided that automating the consumer contract generation is more productive for the developer.

 ## Generate Consumer Contract

-Before considering any implementations of this approach, we assumed that teams are already performing consumer [service tests](http://localhost:3000/case-study/background/challenges_testing_microservices#challenges-with-integration-testing) that involve sending HTTP requests to a mock provider.
+Before considering any implementations of this approach, we assumed that teams are already performing consumer [service tests](https://signet-framework.dev/case-study/background/challenges_testing_microservices#challenges-with-integration-testing) that involve sending HTTP requests to a mock provider.
 In other words, their testing infrastructure has already configured a **mocking service**.

 Furthermore, their mocking service configuration contains descriptions of the expected HTTP requests and responses between the consumer and provider.